Zennrr/discord-bot/README.md

 - Custom currency
 - wot themed stuff?
 - word of the day
-- figure out how to host
+- figure out how to host - partly
-- figure out how to store data
+- figure out how to store data - partly